Christopher Nelson, PhD

 Harumi Padmaswari

-Abbey Bryan
+Abbey Stokes

 Abbey graduated from Harding University in May 2022 with a B.S in biomedical engineering.
 She first experienced the campus through the INBRE program where she did research in the chemistry department in Dr. Maggie He’s lab.
 She entered the University of Arkansas biomedical engineering Ph.D. program in Fall 2022 with research interests in immunology and gene therapy.
 In her spare time, she enjoys reading, movies, scrapbooking, and playing music.